jataware/beaker-kernel/README.md

 ## Differences from vanilla Jupyter

-This setup uses stock Jupyter services as provided in the Jupyter Python packagesi.
+This setup uses stock Jupyter services as provided in the Jupyter Python packages.

 The entry point of the docker file runs the file main.py which starts a JupyterLab Server App.
 The only differences here